-The writer of the letter is known only to be an Australian ex-pat now living in London who claims to have had no involvement in the murder themselves but have named an individual who helped Bradley Murdoch move and dispose of the body.
-They say this person came to them for advice and now they feel they must pass this information on for the family of Peter Falconio who have never been able to put their son to rest.
+The writer of the letter is thought to be an Australian ex-pat now living in London who claims to have had no involvement in the murder themselves but have named an individual who helped Bradley Murdoch move and dispose of the body.
+They say this person came to them for advice and now they feel they must pass this information on for the family of Peter Falconio who has never been able to put their son to rest.

-NT News have not named this second individual referring to him only as the ‘associate’, but it is a lead that police are reported to be taking seriously and are now following up.
+NT News has not named this second individual referring to him only as the ‘associate’, but it is a lead that police are reported to be taking seriously and are now following up.

 The attack on Joanne Lees and the murder of Peter Falconio is a case which generated a great deal of press interest and as the years passed with no developments in identifying the man Joanne Lee’s had described as their attacker, many began to question her story suggesting she might be behind the attack herself while others even questioned whether Peter Falconio had faked his own death.
-Suggestions which must have been torturous for a young woman who had indeed been through a terrifying ordeal that resulted in the murder of her boyfriend.
+Suggestions that must have been torturous for a young woman, and Peter Falconio’s family, who had been through a terrifying ordeal that resulted in the murder of her boyfriend.

 The breakthrough in finding Bradley Murdoch came after a DNA profile was found in evidence from Joanne Lee’s t-shirt that she was wearing on the night of the attack and from the gearstick of the camper van the couple were driving that night.